-• Server1

-Enter a user-defined SNTP server IP addresses or hostname.
+• Server1 Enter a user-defined SNTP server IP addresses or hostname.
 Up to twot SNTP servers can be defined.

-The primary server provides SNTP information.

-• Server2

-The backup server provides SNTP information.

-• Poll Interval (60-86400)

-Defines the interval (in seconds) at which the SNTP server is polled for Unicast information.
+The primary server provides SNTP information. • Server2 The backup server provides SNTP information. • Poll Interval (60-86400 sec) Defines the interval (in seconds) at which the SNTP server is polled for Unicast information.
+The factory default value is 1024.

-≥ Note:
+Note: